execfera/Discord-Quoting/README.md

 #How to get started modding
 Scripts (JavaScript files to be injected) should be placed in "C:\Discord\Scripts" Themes should be placed in "C:\Discord\Styles"

+#Contributing
+Be sure to PR your own scripts and themes to keep this project ongoing!